 Nature In The Daily Lives Of Children

-At Stonebrook Day School of Murfreesboro, preschoolers and nature education go hand-in-hands.
+At Stonebrook Day School of Murfreesboro, preschoolers and nature education go hand-in-hand.
 Young children are endlessly curious, relatively unafraid and unbiased, and nature is something that preschoolers can experience directly.
 Their brains are wired to learn as they construct knowledge through sensory-motor and concrete experiences.
-They are even built for it; they are closer to the ground than we are.
+They are built for it; they are closer to the ground than we are.

 Characteristics of the Outdoor Classroom

 - Children spend substantial periods of time outside, and it is easy and safe for them to get there.

 - There is a full range of activities for children to participate in, including many activities that are traditionally thought of as “indoor activities.”